 Combining cycling and public transit is a great way to cut down on your energy emissions, get exercise, and travel far distances, all while saving money that you might have spent on vehicle costs.
 You can bring your bicycle on the metro at non-peak times in the front car of the metro.
 See the metro bicycle safety rules for more information.
 Some metro stations are even equipped with bicycle slides to easily bring your bike down to the metro.
 Bike parking is also available at most stations to safely store your bike while you ride.

 Montreal is a cycling-friendly city for commuters and explorers alike.
-If you don’t own your own bike, you can use Bixi Bike Share to rent bikes by single ride ($2.99 CAD), a day pass (5.25 CAD), or a full year pass ($97.00 CAD).
+If you don’t own your own bike, you can use Bixi Bike Share to rent bikes by single ride ($1.25 CAD+ per minute fee), a monthly pass ($20 CAD), or a full year pass ($99 CAD).
 Bike Share stations are located across the city and close to metro stations for your riding convenience.

 Using public transportation in Montreal is a common way to travel around the city due to its convenience and simplicity.
-The integration of the metro, buses, trains and more, plus car share and bike share services, make using transit a flexible option that newcomers can fit to their own needs.
+The integration of the metro, buses, trains and more, plus car share and bike share services, make using transit a flexible option that fits newcomers’ needs.
 By taking transit in Montreal instead of driving, riders can also feel good about reducing their vehicle emissions and saving a large amount of money on vehicle costs.